 Yes.
 A bankruptcy does not disqualify an applicant from qualifying for an FHA home loan.
 If the applicant has established a responsible payment history since the bankruptcy they may qualify for an FHA mortgage two years after the discharge of a Chapter 7 bankruptcy, and one year after the payout period for a chapter 13 bankruptcy.

 Anyone who has served 90 consecutive days of active service during wartime, or 181 days of active service during peacetime, or anyone who has more than 6 years of service in the National Guard, or Reserves, or you are the spouse of a service member who died in the line of duty or as a result of a military service related injury.
-To find out if your eligibile talk to a US Mortgages Personal Mortgage Advisor or vist https://www.benefits.va.gov/homeloans/purchaseco_certificate.asp for more details.
+To find out if your eligible talk to a US Mortgages Personal Mortgage Advisor or visit https://www.benefits.va.gov/homeloans/purchaseco_certificate.asp for more details.

 Qualified buyers have the opportunity to purchase a home with no down payment using a VA home loan.
 Additionally, there are no monthly MIP (mortgage insurance premiums) and require no out of pocket costs to close their loan.
-VA loans typically have lower monthly payment compared to other loans because they typically come with more competitive rates.
-VA loans have lower credit qualifying standards than other loan programs and if you are looking for a cash out refinance you can even take out 100% of your available equity.
-VA benefits are an earned benefit but 1 in 3 vets aren't even aware their home buying and refinancing benefits and only 13% actually use these benefits, despite US veterans having the highest percentage of home ownership out of any group in the US,
+Colorado VA loans typically have lower monthly payment compared to other loans because they typically come with more competitive rates.
+Denver VA home loans have lower credit qualifying standards than other loan programs and if you are looking for a cash out refinance you can even take out 100% of your available equity.
+VA benefits are an earned benefit but 1 in 3 vets aren't even aware their home buying and refinancing benefits and only 13% actually use these benefits, despite US veterans having the highest percentage of home ownership out of any group in the US.

 Technically, there is no maximum VA loan.
 It’s limited by the value or the purchase price, however, most lenders generally limit the maximum VA mortgage loan to $453,100.
 You should consult with a Personal Mortgage Advisor for more information on loan limits and to verify your eligibility.